nodejitsu/nexpect/README.md

 * command: The command that you wish to spawn
 * params: The argv that you want to pass to the child process
 * options: An object literal which may contain
+  - cwd: Current working directory of the child process.
+  - ignoreCase: Ignores the case of any output from the child process.
+  - stripColors: Strips any ANSI colors from the output for `.expect()` and `.wait()` statements.
   - verbose: Writes the stdout for the child process to `process.stdout` of the current process.
-  - stripColors: Strips any ANSI colors from the output for `.expect()` and `.wait()` statements.
-  - ignoreCase: Ignores the case of any output from the child process.

 Lets take a look at some sample usage: